-Your Model S seat belts in the front and second row seats are designed for adults and larger children.
-You must restrain infants and small children in the second row seats only, and you must use a suitable child safety seat appropriate for the child's age, weight, and size.
+Your Model X seat belts in all passenger seating positions are designed for adults and larger children.
+You must restrain infants and small children in the second and rear row seats only, and you must use a suitable child safety seat appropriate for the child's age, weight, and size.